Gospel of Grace Ministries

 Isaiah 46:9-11 “Remember the former things of old: for I am God, and there is none else; I am God, and there is none like Me, Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all My pleasure: Calling a ravenous bird from the east, the man that executes My counsel from a far country: yea, I have spoken it, I will also bring it to pass; I have purposed it, I will also do it.”

-It is the purpose of God in Redemption to glorify Himself in the salvation of sinners based on Christ’s merit alone.
-Each Person of the Godhead lovingly performs a specific office in the purpose of the redemption of the elect and that it is all sure and certain because God is faithful to fulfill His promise based on the Person and work of Christ.
-Any other god that people may claim to believe in besides the true God of the Gospel, is a false god and an idol of their imagination.
+Each Person of the Godhead lovingly performs a specific office for the purpose in the Salvation of the elect, all being sure and certain because God is faithful to fulfill His promise based on the Person and work of Christ.
+Any other god that people may claim to believe besides the true God of the Gospel of His Sovereign Grace is a false god and an idol of their imagination.

-God the Father, before the foundation of the world, in love, chose a multitude from Adam's race.
-He promised to give eternal blessedness to all these objects of His love, not conditioned on the sinner in any way, but on the obedience and effectual death of the Lord Jesus Christ, their Representative and Surety.
+God the Father, before the world was created, in an everlasting love, chose a multitude of people out of humanity.
+This was before any foreseen good or evil they would do, even the foreseen sin of Adam imputed, so the purpose of God, according to His unconditional election might stand.
+He promised to give eternal blessedness to all these objects of His love, not conditioned on them in any way, but by grace alone, as made known in time by the specific provision of the sacrificial life and death of the Lord Jesus Christ as their Substitute, Representative, Surety, and Mediator.

 The Incarnation of the Son of God